A Jedi's Fight - A Star Wars Fan Fiction Story

 "We did a fly-by with the Millennium Falcon.
 We didn't scan any cities on that continent.
 It's covered with a thick dense clouds."

 "Those clouds cover the nut-trees.
 They are special, general.
-Their canopies release a gas that shields off all the undergrowth.
-The gas clouds cover a large area of Tyr.
+Their canopies release an opaque gas that shields off all the undergrowth.
+Those gas clouds cover a large area of Tyr.
 That's why we choose Cantamaga.
 In the old days, before Ribana had been occupied, only the harvest men lived at Cantamaga during the months they were gathering the special nuts which are very nutritious.
 Twice every year they use to live there before they returned to Ribana with the yield of their harvest.
 The rest of the year Tyr was uninhabited, until our fellow Quelans had been brought to Cantamaga."

 Luke watched the holographic projection intently.